 Watch the publication of the Child Strategy as a recording in Finnish and Swedish!

 Why do we need a Child Strategy?

 In Finland, most children are doing well, but there are also many challenges when it comes to the realisation of children’s rights.
 Different decisions and measures affect the status of children, but such effects are not always assessed thoroughly enough beforehand and children’s opinions and views are not taken into account systematically.
 Studies have shown that many children and young people experience discrimination or loneliness.
 Not all children receive the support or services they need.

 Vision of the Child Strategy

 The vision of the Child Strategy is a genuinely child- and family-friendly Finland that respects the rights of the child.
-The Strategy is being prepared by a parliamentary committee appointed for the purpose, and it will be completed by the end of 2020.
-Once the Strategy is ready, it will help specify more detailed measures for improving the status of children.
+The Strategy was prepared by a parliamentary committee appointed for the purpose.
+The Strategy was published in February 2021.
+The Strategy will help specify more detailed measures for improving the status of children.
 These measures will be recorded in an implementation plan to be prepared for each government term.

 In autumn 2020, workshops on inclusion were organised for children together with organisations.

 The information gathered during preparatory work is available for all on the ‘Publications’ page.